 A student admitted provisionally would be required to meet with a graduate program coordinator to develop a list of undergraduate courses that must be taken to eliminate deficiencies in the undergraduate preparation for graduate study.
-All provisionally admitted students must
+All provisionally admitted students must earn a 3.0 grade point average on the first nine graduate course credits completed.
+In addition, a 3.0 grade point average must be earned on all undergraduate courses if any were required as a condition of admission.

 Students who do not hold an engineering undergraduate degree may have course deficiencies exceeding 12 semester credits.
 These students can be considered for special student status until such time that their deficiencies are reduced so that they can qualify for provisional admission.
-Persons with massive undergraduate deficiencies, even though they might hold an undergraduate degree, are asked to apply as transfer students to the undergraduate Civil Engineering program.
+Persons with massive undergraduate deficiencies, even though they might hold an undergraduate degree, are asked to apply as transfer students to the undergraduate Civil

+Engineering program.
 Make-up courses will be evaluated on a case-by-case basis dependent on the student's area of interest.